How deep? Deep as the abyss. Photo by Gigliotti.

 2007-2008: T.Fs begin taking form across the city, mainly out of convenience because not everyone can live within skating distance of the motherland.
 Most notably is T.F.
 North on 100th and 1st, and the Washington Heights T.F. on 174th & Fort Washington Avenue. [***It should be noted that the earliest blueprint for a “T.F.” was started by Upper East and Westside kids at the Central Park Flats in the late nineties.
 It would disband several years into the 2000s.]

 2009: T.F.
 West officially became a destination, though much like the first man to make it to the North Pole, its discovery remains a hotly debated issue.
 Some give it to the G-Man, Josh Stewart has been heard to claim it, others list obscure pioneers — but the rationale behind its rise to prominence is undebatable.
 With the redevelopment of Hudson River Park and diminishing street spots elsewhere in Lower Manhattan, a western meet-up point became essential.

-The more attractive girls, proximity to Joe’s Pizza, and beefs with weekend roller hockey nerds all came with it.
+The more fashionable girls, proximity to Joe’s Pizza, and beefs with weekend roller hockey all came with it.
 Obstacles to skate did not.

 [Last day of] 2011: Autumn closes, ending the longest-suriving storage facility for boxes.

 2012: Tompkins achieves legacy status.
 We became comfortable with our own plight, sort of how hostages experience Stockholm Syndrome.
 The T.F. would go months without anything — two cones were the most prominent attraction that year — and they still drew a crowd.